 By JESSICA BRADFORD

-Jessica Bradford serves as Communications Assistant in the North Georgia Conference.
-Contact her at email@example.com.
+Jessica Bradford is Communications Specialist for the North Georgia Conference.